 Roth IRA Conversion Ladder

-Both types of IRA’s are used at different stages of life to reap the most tax benefits possible.
+Both types of IRAs are used at different stages of life to take advantage of current tax law and reap the most tax benefits possible.
 Brandon has a method for this, the Roth IRA Conversion Ladder.
 You contribute to a Traditional IRA during your working life because it’s likely that your tax rate is higher now than it will be after retirement.

 The Roth IRA Horse Race